jeremyfix/deeplearning-lectures/Webpage/00-keras-mnist.md

 The curves above seem to suggest that there might be several local minima...but do not be misleaded, the optimization problem is convex so the results above are just indications that we are not solving our optimization problem the right way.
+Actually, with recent versions of Keras, it does not appear to be the case anymore.

 ### Loading a model